quyennguyen2201/quyennguyen2201.github.io/_pages/talks.md

 -  Introduction to the STRAND project, an exploration of the sources of uncertainty, and climate stress testing.
 Presentation to: Climate Change Commission (February 2024) [All team presentation*]
 -  Extreme seas, climate change and banking stability: A bottom-up temporospatial stress test in the context of domestic real estate.
 Presentation to: GNS Science Seminar Series  (Dunedin & Online, July 2024)
 -  Extreme seas, climate change and banking stability: A bottom-up temporospatial stress test in the context of domestic real estate.
 In: Griffith Sustainable Finance Symposium (Online, August 2024)
 -  Extreme seas, climate change and banking stability: A bottom-up temporospatial stress test in the context of domestic real estate.
-In: GREEN FINANCE RESEARCH ADVANCES (Banque de France, Paris & Online, August 2024)
+In: The 9th Green finance research advances conference (Banque de France, Paris & Online, August 2024)
 -  Extreme seas, climate change and banking stability: A bottom-up temporospatial stress test in the context of domestic real estate.
 In: The Climate and Energy Finance Group (CEF Group) Sustainable Finance and Accounting Symposium (University of Otago, Queenstown, November 2024)  — **CFA Society Paper in Sustainable Finance**

 ### **2025**